-Studio in Advanced Drawing and Painting
+Advanced Drawing and Painting

-Prerequisite - Studio in Art and Studio in Drawing and Painting
+Prerequisite - Studio in Art and Studio in Drawing and Painting 1 Credit, Grades 11-12

 This full-year course supports students' further development of observation skills, with more challenging subject matter such as the portrait, figure and perspective.
 Students also explore the potential of personal expression and development of a personal style in individual work.
-Drawing and painting is the focus for portfolio development; however, experience in three dimensional and non-traditional media may be explored.
+Drawing and painting is the focus for portfolio development; however, experience in three-dimensional and non-traditional media may be explored.
 Students are expected to be self-motivated in order to reach and surpass personal challenges.
 Student work produced throughout the year must demonstrate skill growth, idea development and process.

-Studio in Ceramics
+Ceramics

-Prerequisite - Studio in Art or a Music course
+Prerequisite - Studio in Art or a Music course 1⁄2 Credit, Grades 10-12